nus-cs2103-AY2324S1/ip/docs/README.md

 Expected input: `unmark 3`

 #### 3. `delete`
-Removes Xth task from the list of tasks
+Removes Xth task from the list of tasks.

 Expected input: `delete 3`

 #### 4. `find`
-Find all the tasks with a certain input
+Find all the tasks with a certain input.

 Expected input:`find iP`